Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 ## Goals:
 Using SQL to:
 * Access and explore the company's database
-* Become the data expert for the company, and the go-to person for mission critical analyses
-* Analyze and optimize the business' marketing channels, measure and test website conversion performance, and use data to understand the impact of new product launches
+* Analyze and optimize the business' marketing channels, measure and test website conversion performance
+* Implement the funnel analysis
+* Use data to understand the impact of new product launches